COBRAOnYT/army/esx_military/README.md

 # esx_armyjob

-This resource contains the script: esx_armyjob from ESX-ORG!
+This resource contains the script: esx_policejob from ESX-ORG!
 This resource was only rewritten.

 ### Requirements
 * Auto mode